-Weather folklore remains one of the most popular topics readers ask about, especially in the weeks and months leading up to winter each year.
-This fall alone, we received hundreds of emails and comments, both here and on our Facebook page, from readers sharing their predictions for the coming season.
-Based on the shape inside persimmon seeds, the width of the stripes on woolly bear caterpillars, the behavior of insects, or the thickness of farm animals’ fur, would-be prognosticators come out of the woodwork every year to offer their pronouncements.
+Weather folklore remains one of the most popular topics readers ask about, especially in the weeks and months leading up to winter each year when we share our 20 Signs of a Hard Winter.
+This fall, we received many messages and comments from readers sharing their predictions for the upcoming winter season.
+Based on the shape inside persimmon seeds, the width of the stripes of woolly bear caterpillars, or the thickness of farm animals’ fur, would-be prognosticators come out of the woodwork every year to offer their pronouncements.

 - As many days old as is the Moon on the first snow, there will be that many snowfalls by crop planting time.

 - If ant hills are high in July, winter will be snowy.

 - If the first week in August is unusually warm, the coming winter will be snowy and long.

 - For every fog in August, there will be a snowfall the following winter.

 - Squirrels gathering nuts in a flurry will cause snow to gather in a hurry.

 - As high as the weeds grow, so will the bank of snow.

 - A green Christmas = a white Easter.